Bank Leu: Involvement in Distillers Company deal

 In 1986, Guinness PLC was in the midst of a bidding war for the much larger Distillers Company.
 In the closing stages, Guinness' stock rose 25 percent—which was unusual, since the stock of the acquiring company usually falls in a takeover situation.
-Guinness paid several people and institutions, most notably American arbitrageur Ivan Boesky, about $38 million USD to buy $300 USD million worth of Guinness stock.
+Guinness paid several people and institutions, most notably American arbitrageur Ivan Boesky, about US$38 million to buy US$300 million worth of Guinness stock.
 The effect was to increase the value of its offer for Distillers, whose management favored merging with Guinness.

 In the course of the investigation, it emerged that Bank Leu was involved in half of the purchases.
 Two of Guinness' directors signed under-the-table agreements in which Bank Leu subsidiaries in Zug and Lucerne bought 41 million Guinness shares.
 Guinness secretly promised to redeem the shares at cost, including commissions.
 To fulfill its end of the bargain, Guinness deposited $76 million with Bank Leu's Luxembourg subsidiary.

 Merger with Credit Suisse

 Bank Leu's involvement in two major financial scandals seriously hurt its reputation, and in September 1990, it agreed to merge with Credit Suisse.
-Shortly after the merger closed, it came out that the credit officer of its Duebendorf office made fake loans in the name of legitimate clients, and then shared the proceeds with what was called "the Zurich financial underworld."
-The scheme cost Bank Leu an estimated 63 million CHFs (roughly $50 million USD).
+Shortly after the merger closed, it came out that the credit officer of its Duebendorf office made fake loans in the name of legitimate clients, and then shared the proceeds with what was called "the Zürich financial underworld."
+The scheme cost Bank Leu an estimated 63 million CHFs (roughly US$50 million).

-Bank Leu was reorganized in 1997 as an "independent private bank," integrating its branch network in Zurich as well as its corporate banking business with Credit Suisse.
+Bank Leu was reorganized in 1997 as an "independent private bank," integrating its branch network in Zürich as well as its corporate banking business with Credit Suisse.
 In 2007, it merged with Credit Suisse Fides and Credit Suisse's other three private banks—Clariden, Bank Hofmann, and Banca di Gestione Patrimoniale—to form Clariden Leu.
 Bank Leu AG went into private investments.